3D-Graphics-And-Scratch/book/src/glossary.md

 *(Also known as; View Space, Eye Space)* - 3D coordinates projected relative to the camera, including relative depth.

 #### Cross Product : {.cross-product}
-An operation between two vectors that returns a vector perpendicular to the input vectors.
-The magnitude of this vector is the product of the magnitudes of the input vectors and the sine of the angle between them.
+An operation between two vectors which returns a vector perpendicular to the two input vectors.
+The magnitude of this vector is the product of the magnitudes of the input vectors and the sine of the angle formed between the vectors.

 #### Lerp : {.lerp}
 Linear Interpolation.